centreon/centreon-plugins/.github/issue_template.md

 # Other requests

+## Questions

+If you have trouble using our plugins, but are not sure whether it's a bug or a misuse, please take the time to ask for help on [The Watch Data Collection section](https://thewatch.centreon.com/data-collection-6) and become certain that it's a bug before submitting it here.

 ## New Plugins and modes

 There is high demand for new plugins and new functionalities on existing plugins, so we have to rely on our community to help us prioritize them.